mingyr/watermarking/README.md

 # watermarking

-The source code of implementing deep neural network (DNN) for digital watermarking, which is submitted to ArXiv with title "A General Approach for Using Deep Neural Network for Digital Watermarking"
+The source code of implementing deep neural network (DNN) for digital watermarking, please refer to: https://arxiv.org/abs/2003.12428

 The source code is based on TensorFlow (v1.13), sonnet (v1.35) as well as another repo: dnn-lib.